 The tour starts with your pick up from your hotel in Kusadasi.
-The pick ups in Kusadasi starts at 08:30 am; and the pick up in Selcuk starts at 09:00 am.
+The pick up in Kusadasi starts at 08:30 am; and the pick up in Selcuk starts at 09:00 am.
 After all the participants of the tour meet up; the discovery of Ephesus starts with the House of Virgin Mary.

 A nice lunch will be served in a quaint local restaurant.

 After lunch we will visit the temple of Artemis; which is one of the 'seven world wonders' of antiquity.
 Here, there will be good chance to take georgious pictures of the church of St.John and the Mosque of İsa Bey .

 Sirince is an old village of ‘the Byzantine Greeks situated on the hills of Selcuk and 9 km from Ephesus.
 As part of the peace pact after theTurkish national war (1919-1922), a formal exchange of Turkish and Greeks, was agreed upon and Sirince is inhabited by Turkish now.
 The village is popular for beautiful traditional houses and fruit flavoured wine production; and you will have a free time for some wine tasting.

 Our daily tour will be finalised around 4:30 pm and you will be brought back to your hotels.